 Here’s a step-by-step guide for finding the best and most popular games on the market:

 - Go to DappRadar’s Rankings pages.

-- Click on the Games tab (you’ll find it under all of the blockchain icons).
+- Click on the Games tab (you’ll find it in the left-side menu).

 - Now you’ll see every game we list across every blockchain.
 All games are automatically sorted by user numbers (Unique Active Wallets, or UAW) in descending order.

 - Within the Games Rankings you can filter through various categories, for example Sports, or Strategy and Play2Earn.

 - In addition, there are more advanced filter options, allowing PRO members to really dive deep and find those gaming projects that are perhaps still early on the market.

 Play-to-earn as a business model, is a gigantic step away from the classic business-to-consumer model.
 Instead of selling boxed games or leasing digital licenses, game companies are selling or distributing parts of their game to players.
 It will take a few years before the wider games industry is convinced by the play-to-earn model, even though we slowly see more interest from publishers like Ubisoft, Square Enix, Sega and Bandai Namco.

 But why do they suck?
 They don’t, but they do need more time.

 Where traditional games take 3 to 4 years to develop, the market for play-to-earn games is only a few years old.
 In this niche, there’s still a strong need for knowledge and skills found plentiful within the traditional games industry.
 As more talent finds their way into Web3, the quality of the games will increase.
 Yet still, developing a game (in public) can be a challenge on its own, and not every game in development will make it to a full release.